Najaf-Ali12/Python-work/README.md

 # Python-work
 this is my first repository
-start a change
+written by najaf ali